-- b) The Director/Principal of the Institute/College will preserve the records on the basis of which the, Internal Assessment awards etc. have been prepared for inspection, if needed by the University up to one month from the date of declaration of the semester examinations results.
-This record, including the attendance, will be disposed off after one month. - a) The internal assessment/training report/project report awards of a candidate who fails in any semester/paper(s) shall be carried forward to the next examinations. - b) Candidate(s) who has not obtained pass marks in the Internal Assessment in any paper(s) etc. will be provided an opportunity to appear before the Committee of Examiners, to be constituted by the Director/Principal of the Institute/College, to re-assess performance of the candidate, corresponding to schedule given for supplementary examinations in Clause 9 and the Internal Assessment/Practical/Viva-voce given by the Committee shall be final. - c) A candidate who fails to obtain pass marks in training report shall be accorded opportunity to undergo training again and the same shall be assessed by an External Examiner. - d) A candidate who fails to obtain pass marks in viva-voce shall have to re-appear before the board of examiners as laid down in Clause 17, as per schedule specified for supplementary examinations in clause 9. - 15. (a) Every student of BHM/BTM shall be required to undergo a practical training in an industrial organization approved by the Institute for Twenty weeks as prescribed in the syllabus.
-The candidates shall be required to undergo training in the various areas of the organization concerned.
-The organization may assign a specific project to the candidate, which will be completed by him/her during the period of training.
-The work done by the candidate during the training period shall be submitted in the typed form two copies of a training report.
-The last date for the receipt of training report in the office of the Controller of Examinations shall be one month after the date of completion of training. - (b) The evaluation of the Training Report shall be done by the external examine(s). - 16.
-The Training Report will be submitted in the form specified as under: - a) The typing should be done on both sides of the paper (instead of single side printing) - b) The font size should be 12 with Times New Roman font. - c) The Training Report may be typed in 1.5 line spacing.
-But the References/Bibliography should be typed in single space. - d) The paper should be A-4 size.
+the, Internal Assessment awards/Workshop etc. have been prepared for inspection, if needed by the University up to one month from the date of declaration of the semester examination results.
+This record, including the attendance, will be disposed off after one month.

+- i) The internal assessment/practical/workshop awards of a candidate who fails in any semester/paper(s) shall be carried forward to the next examination. - candidate(s) who fails to obtain pass marks in the Internal Assessment in any paper(s)/practical/workshop etc. will be provided an opportunity to appear before the Committee of Examiners, to be constituted by the Director of the Institute, to re-assess performance of the candidate.
+Internal Assessment/Workshop given by the Committee shall be final for appearing in external paper next time. - iii) A candidate who fails to obtain pass marks as specified in clause 20 in Internship report/project report shall be provided opportunity to undergo Internship/project report again and resubmit fresh Internship report/project report next time. - iv) A candidate who fails to obtain pass marks in practical/viva-voce shall have to reappear before the board of examiners as laid down in Clause 18 and 19, respectively, as per schedule specified for supplementary examinations in clause 9 next time in an industrial organization approved by the Institute for eight weeks, normally in the Summer Vacation, after the end of the eighth semester examinations.
+The candidates shall be required to undergo Internship in the various areas of the organization concerned.
+The organization may assign a specific project to the candidate, which will be completed by him/her during the period of Internship.
+The work done by the candidate during the Internship period shall be submitted in the typed form two copies of a Internship Report.
+The last date for the receipt of Internship report in the office of the Controller of Examinations shall be one month after the date of completion of Internship.
+The Vice-Chancellor on the recommendation of the Director of the Institute may extend the last date of the receipt of the Internship report, with late fee.

+- ii) The evaluation of the Internship Report shall be done by the external examiners to be appointed by the Vice-Chancellor on the recommendations of the P.G.Board of the Institute. - iii) The marks obtained by the candidate for the Summer Internship shall be taken into account when he appears in any future examination under reappear clause. - 16.
+The Summer Internship Report, wherever specified will be submitted as under: - i) The typing should be done on both sides of the paper (instead of single side printing) - ii) The font size should be 12 with Times New Roman font. - iii) The Internship Report may be typed in 1.5 line spacing.
+But the References/Bibliography should be typed in single space. - iv) The paper should be A-4 size. - v) Two copies meant for the purpose of evaluation may be spiral bound in paper and submitted to the Controller of Examination.